SM-RIYAD/meal-nest-client/README.md

-<h1>Meal Nest </h>
+<h2>Meal Nest </h2>
 Live website link : "https://meal-nest.web.app/"

-About Meal Nest:
+<h3> About Meal Nest: </h3>

-Here are some bullet points about this web site.

 1. This is a web site where admin can add , update,delete meals.

-3. Role based log in and register.
+2. Role based log in and register.

-2. User can order meals.
+3. User can order meals.

-3. user can give like to meals
+4. user can give like to meals

-4. user can give review to meals
+5. user can give review to meals

-5. separate admin and user dashboards'
+6. separate admin and user dashboards'

-6. protected route feature is implemented
+7. protected route feature is implemented

-7. secured by jwt token.
+8. secured by jwt token.

-8. after 10 likes the meals from upcoming meals section can be posted to all meals
+9. after 10 likes the meals from upcoming meals section can be posted to all meals

-9. Stripe payment gateway is used!
+10. Stripe payment gateway is used!

 and so on...!
+<h3> Technologies Used</h3>Reactjs,Tailwind,daisiui,html,css.
+For backend, jwt,nodejs,express js,mongodb.